- Ex Vivo Lung Perfusion Helps Make More Lungs Available for Transplants

 Loyola’s lung transplant program is among the top 15 percent in the world with regard to volume, which leads to better outcomes.
 Our one-month and three-year patient survival rates, along with our one-month and three-year graft survival rates, are better than the national average.
 In addition, our infectious disease team ensures that the transferred tissue is as healthy as possible.

 While you wait for a donor, you may face other health challenges related to your condition.
 Loyola’s subspecialists provide expertise in a wide range of health conditions, and your transplant team will facilitate a referral to an appropriate specialist if needed.
+Loyola is participating in a clinical trial to increase the number of donor lungs suitable for transplant.
+This innovative technique is called ex vivo lung perfusion (EVLP).

 Whether you need a heart-lung, double-lung or single-lung transplant, Loyola’s highly skilled transplant team will provide the most advanced care.
 As part of an academic medical center, Loyola’s doctors perform and teach the latest surgical techniques and medical practices.
 Our transplant team is often consulted by doctors at other hospitals because of their expertise and experience.
 We would welcome offering you a second opinion.